ExcelsiorSR/Project_AI_ESGPO/README.md

     *This page provides a detailed, granular analysis of a single selected stock, showing its historical performance, risk metrics, and individual ESG score breakdown.
 Along with it you can also find the detailed metrics the model studied for giving the result.*

 * **📊 Backtester:**
-    *(This page allows users to test the historical performance of the optimized portfolios (both short and long-term) to see how they would have performed in the past provided they had invested in the stocks suggested.*
+    *(This page allows users to test the historical performance of the optimized portfolios (both short and long-term) to see how they would have performed in the past to see how those stocks would have performed.*

 ## 🤝 Contributing